Chronic/Pain Conditions >> Irritable Bowel Syndrome

 From a Medical perspective, it is not clear why patients develop IBS.
 Sometimes it occurs after an infection of the intestines.
 This is called postinfectious IBS.
 There may also be other triggers.

 From a Holistic Chiropractic perspective, the underlying cause is usually due to emotional stress in conjunction with a parasite that usually affects the gallbladder.
 This leads to problems that affect the small and large intestines.
+Knowing this is most important before beginning any treatment for this uncomfortable condition.

 The intestine is connected to the brain.
 Signals go back and forth between the bowel and brain.
 These signals affect bowel function and symptoms.
 The nerves can become more active during stress, causing the intestines to be more sensitive and squeeze (contract) more.